fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/gl-Exercise-4-Data-Warehouse-Analyze-Data-in-a-Warehouse-with-Fabric-Copilot.md

 ### Estimated Duration: 60 minutes

+## Overview

-In this lab, you will analyze data in a warehouse using Fabric Copilot by connecting to your data source, running queries, and visualizing insights to drive informed decision-making.
+In this Exercise, you will analyze data in a warehouse using Fabric Copilot by connecting to your data source, running queries, and visualizing insights to drive informed decision-making.

 ## Lab objectives